This in-person seminar was held in April, 2022.

 Most of our attendees stay at the hotel for two nights and a few opt to stay over a third night.

+Our group rate at the Marriott has ended.
+To make your reservation, please call the hotel directly at 972.473.6444 or go here to book a reservation online.
 If you have any problems making reservations for the nights you would like to stay at the hotel, please let us know and we will check with the hotel to see if they can accommodate your stay.